SaintNick1214/Project-Cortex/Documentation/02-core-features/11-fact-integration.md

 > **Last Updated**: 2025-10-31

-Automatic extraction and storage of structured facts from conversations, integrated into the complete three-layer memory pipeline.
+Automatic extraction and storage of structured facts from conversations, integrated into Cortex's 4-layer architecture.

 ## Overview

-The Facts layer completes Cortex's three-layer architecture:
+The Facts layer is a key component of Cortex's 4-layer hybrid architecture:

 - **Layer 1 (ACID)**: Raw conversation storage
 - **Layer 2 (Vector)**: Searchable memory embeddings
 - **Layer 3 (Facts)**: Structured knowledge extraction
+- **Layer 4 (Graph)**: Optional relationship traversal

 When you call `memory.remember()` with an `extractFacts` callback, Cortex automatically:

 1. Stores the conversation in ACID
 2. Creates searchable memory embeddings in Vector
 3. Extracts and stores structured facts
-4. Links all three layers together via `sourceRef`
+4. Links all layers together via `sourceRef`
 5. Syncs to graph database (if configured)

 ## Quick Start